starskythehutch/burkhardkellertree/README.markdown

 ==========================================

-This project was inspried by the article on Nick's Blog tiltles "Damn Cool
+This project was inspried by the article on Nick's Blog tiltled "Damn Cool
 Algorithms".
 Check it out for more information about BK Trees.
 They are very usefull!